DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-20.md

 Didn't he tell me, 'She is my sister'?
 She, even she herself, said, 'He is my brother.'
 I have done this in the integrity of my heart and the innocence of my hands."

 ###### v6
-God said to him in the dream, "Yes, I know that in the integrity of your heart you have done this, and I also withheld you from sinning against me.
+God said to him in the dream, "Yes, I know that in the integrity of your heart you have done this, and I also withheld you from [[sinning against God|sinning against me]].
 Therefore I didn't allow you to touch her.

 ###### v7
 Now therefore, restore the man's wife.
 For he is a prophet, and he will pray for you, and you will live.
 If you don't restore her, know for sure that you will die, you, and all who are yours."

 ###### v8
 Abimelech rose early in the morning, and called all his servants, and told all these things in their ear.
-The men were very scared.
+The men were very ==scared==.

 ###### v9
 Then Abimelech called Abraham, and said to him, "What have you done to us?
 How have I sinned against you, that you have brought on me and on my kingdom a great sin?
 You have done deeds to me that ought not to be done!"